 www.caymanalanon.com

-A support group that provides strength, understanding and hope for friends and families affected by someone’s problem drinking.
-Meetings are confidential and each member’s personal anonymity is protected.
-Meetings are held on Tuesdays and Thursdays at 8pm.
+A support group for friends and families affected by someone’s problem drinking, providing strength, understanding, and hope.
+Meetings are confidential and protect members’ anonymity.
+Sessions are held via Zoom on Tuesdays at 7pm and Thursdays at 7pm, and in person on Saturdays at 11am and 4pm (contact for Zoom links).

 Alcoholics Anonymous